-Well, for two reasons.
-One, meeting rooms/ spaces are not the same thing as workstations.
-They have different occupancy target levels and employee behaviors when using meeting spaces are different which demands their own set of metrics.
-Secondly, especially important in the age of agile – by measuring total floor plate usage, it’s possible to be missing out on cost benefits – reducing meeting room size or eliminating meeting space simply because most employees work from home or prefer the café in the lobby to meet!
+Firstly, meeting rooms/spaces have different occupancy target levels.
+Secondly, employee behaviors when using meeting spaces are different to desks, which require their own set of metrics.
+Thirdly, by measuring total floor usage, it’s possible to miss out on cost benefits – reducing meeting room size or removing meeting space simply because most employees work from home or prefer the café in the lobby to meet!

 Let’s have a deeper look into meeting rooms, the important metrics to monitor and how to use metrics to achieve greater balance in facilities.

-A meeting room is its own space type and they come in various sizes for various purposes.
+A meeting room is its own space type, and they come in various sizes for various purposes.
 There are informal two people meeting rooms all the way to formal corporate boardrooms.
-Typically, they’re private and designed for group communication without disrupting flow in the main working area.
+Typically, they’re private and designed for group communication without disrupting the flow in the main working area.

 Why It’s Important to Measure Meeting Room Usage Separately

-CRES’ responsibilities extends to ensuring safe, comfortable and sufficient spaces in-line with corporate goals and core business objectives.
-To maximize space provision, it’s necessary to treat space types as their own entities.
-If tracking the wrong data, by conflating workstation usage with meeting room usage, metrics will be skewered making opportunity identification difficult.
-Meeting rooms and workstations have different purposes and grouping usage metrics together will not provide the insight necessary to optimize deployment.
+CRES must ensure safe, comfortable and sufficient spaces in-line with corporate goals and core business objectives.
+To get the most from your space, it’s necessary to treat space types differently.
+For example, by combining workstation usage with meeting room usage, metrics will be skewed making opportunity identification difficult.
+Meeting rooms and workstations have different purposes, and grouping usage metrics together will not provide the insight necessary to optimize deployment.

 The target usage metric for meeting spaces is between 40-60% of the time.
-This percentage represents core business hours when people are scheduling their meetings during the workday.
+This percentage represents core business hours when people schedule meetings during the workday.
 Meanwhile, during the same timeframe, target workstation usage is between 70-90%.
 Again, meeting rooms and desks are different space types designed for different purposes.
 By combining both metrics together, you are under-representing desk occupancy level and over-representing meeting room occupancy.

 Utilization and Occupancy Meeting Room Metrics Outlining Usage

-Capturing when meeting rooms are being used, by whom, for how long and by how many people will provide a wealth of data which can easily be turned around to formulate any rightsizing opportunities.
+Capturing when meeting rooms are being used, by whom, for how long and by how many people will provide a wealth of data to find rightsizing opportunities.
 Therefore, occupancy and utilization data capture is key.
 Just a quick reminder, occupancy refers to the number of people in a meeting space while utilization is how often a meeting space is being used.
-Broadly, the valuable questions to ask giving the clarity needed are:
+Broadly, the valuable questions to ask are:

 - How often is a meeting room being used?